-Denis Hew @denishew denis.hew@nus.edu.sg
+Denis Hew

+@denishew

+denis.hew@nus.edu.sg

 Denis Hew is a Senior Research Fellow with the Centre on Asia and Globalisation, at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 Prior to taking up his current appointment, Denis was Director of the APEC Policy Support Unit (PSU) from 2011 to 2022.
 The PSU provides evidence-based policy research to APEC member economies.
 Denis has also worked in the Asian Development Bank (ADB) for several years, where he managed technical assistance programs in Southeast Asia.
-From 2001 to 2008, Denis was Senior Fellow and Regional Economic Studies (ISEAS) Singapore.
+From 2001 to 2008, Denis was Senior Fellow and Regional Economic Studies Coordinator at the Institute of Southeast Asian Studies (ISEAS) Singapore.
 During his time at ISEAS Singapore, he was also the Managing Editor of the ASEAN Economic Bulletin, which is a leading policy journal focusing on pertinent economic issues in Southeast Asia.